nothingelsematters/nixconfigs/README.md

 ### Use configuration

 - clone this repo
-- activate packages `nix build .#mac.activatePackage`
+- activate packages `nix build .#mac.activateionPackage`
 - `./result/activate`

 There is an alias for the last two commands after you do this for the first time: `hms`.